javimosch/google-login-auth-server/readme.md

 4. The system checks if the Google email is already linked to an external user.
 5. If linked:
     - The external JWT is generated.
-    - The JWT is submitted to the parent app (external app).
+    - The external JWT is submitted to the parent app along with a redirect URL.
-    - Normal login via JWT is performed in the external app.
+    - The parent app decides whether to redirect to the external app or use the JWT directly.
 6. If not linked:
     - The custom view displays a form for external auth details (e.g., username/password).
     - User enters external auth details.
     - The system verifies the auth details with the external app.
     - User clicks a link button to associate their Google account with the external account.
     - The system links the accounts via an API route.
-    - The external JWT is generated and submitted to the parent app.
+    - The external JWT is generated and submitted to the parent app along with a redirect URL.
-    - Normal login via JWT is performed in the external app.
+    - The parent app decides whether to redirect to the external app or use the JWT directly.

 ## **Implementation Details**